stalhein/freeRun/README.md

 FreeRun is a personal project of mine where eventually the end product will be a polished 2D ininite platformer.
 I am also using it as my oportunity to expand on my knowladge of C by writing this game in C++.

+## Stage of development.
 Currently this is only on a really early build whith working out movment and classes but screenshots will be availble further into devleopment

+Right now ive focused on the core features of the game.
+Collision, drawing tiles for a map and over all polish.
+Games usually suffer from being too "Floaty" so i have spent a vast amount of time adjusting and tweaking the movment to fell somthing more relaistic and nicer to use.
+Also the collision doesnt try to fake anything, it is made to work and wokr well.
+With directional collision for the player for accurate stops on the map.

 <br>